Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 ⚠️ Planned

-Step 2: Leverage Synergies
+Step 2: Leverage synergies

-The beauty of this approach: many requirements overlap.
+The beauty of this approach: Many requirements overlap.

 Example:

-• NIS2 requires "Identification of Critical Services"
+• NIS2 requires "identification of critical services"

-• FINMA requires "Identify Critical Functions"
+• FINMA requires "identify critical functions"

-• ISO 27001 requires "Asset Management with Protection Needs Assessment"
+• ISO 27001 requires "asset management with protection needs assessment"

-Step 3: Build Proof Structure
+Step 3: Build an evidence structure

 Regulation also means: You must be able to prove what you do.